Egypt Travel Guide: Best Tips, Itineraries & Top Attractions

 One of the first questions in any Egypt travel guide is: When should I go?

-- October to April: The most popular season.
-Weather is cooler, perfect for exploring pyramids, temples, and cities.
+• October to April: The most popular season.
+The weather is cooler, perfect for exploring pyramids, temples, and cities.

 Travel Tips for Egypt